 Friday, December 23rd:

 First, pick up a Stumptown gift certificate from their web store.
 Put say, $25 on it, no big whoop.
-Wrap the gift card up in a jewelry box, make a big fuss off over the presentation when you hand it to her, and watch as she opens it.
-At first she might be a little disappointed – she was probably expecting more than just a nice gift card – but that’s when zoom! you tell her: “Shelly (or whatever the nice shiksa’s name is), this card is so we can have a lovely breakfast nosh together…at the Ace Hotel in New York City!”
+Wrap the gift card up in a jewelry box, make a big fuss off over the presentation when you hand it to your partner, and watch as they open it.
+At first, they might be a little disappointed – they were probably expecting more than just a nice gift card – but that's when zoom! you say: “Love of my life, this card is so we can have a lovely breakfast nosh together…at the Ace Hotel in New York City!”

-“I’ve taken care of everything,” you’ll say, handing her a copy of your printed flight confirmation as the smooches come pouring in If you book during the cheap flight season in January, we’re talking around $500 for flights and a room, tops.
-TRUST YOUR UNCLE MORTY, you’re only young once.
+“I've taken care of everything,” you'll say, handing them a copy of your printed flight confirmation as the smooches come pouring in.

 Saturday, December 24th: